-Where the relevant training is provided by an independent person, the "cost of training" (that is, the additional training allowance) is the cost to the company of the charge levied by the person providing the training.
+The "cost of training" (that is, the additional training allowance) provided by an independent person is the cost to the company of the charge levied by the person providing the training.

 6.5 Remuneration of employees

 Neither "remuneration" nor "employee" is specifically defined for purposes of section 12I.
 SARS accepts that "remuneration" and "employee" for purposes of section 12I have the same meaning as those words have in paragraph 1 of the Fourth Schedule to the Act.
 "Remuneration" for purposes of section 12I accordingly includes any amount of income which is paid or is payable to any person by way of any salary, leave pay, wages, overtime pay, bonus, gratuity, commission, fee, emolument, pension, superannuation allowance, retiring allowance or stipend, whether in cash or otherwise and whether in respect of services or not.
 There are a number of other amounts that are included within the ambit of the definition of "remuneration" and these too would form part of "remuneration" for purposes of section 12I.